nahuelrmaury/Minesweeper-Game-Unit-Negative-Testing/README.md

 # Minesweeper Game Unit Testing

-This repository contains unit tests for the Minesweeper game located at [GitHub - Minesweeper](https://github.com/TiAutoBootcamp/Minesweeper).
+This repository contains unit tests for the Minesweeper game.
 The tests focus on verifying the functionality of the `Open()` and `GetCurrentField()` methods of the `GameProcessor` class.

 ## Table of Contents
 - [Introduction](#introduction)